What kind of iguana should I get?

 Are green iguanas the best type of iguanas for pet owners.
 I am experienced with lizards and other reptiles.
 So if an iguana needs an intermediate to lower level expert I can handle that.

-3 Responses to “What kind of iguana should I get?”
+3 thoughts on “What kind of iguana should I get?

 I really wouldn’t reccomend an iguana as a pet for anyone unless they’re your cup of tea.
 But if you’re absolutely in love with the idea, and you’re willing to sacrifice a whooooooooooole lot of time to train it, I’d reccomend a green iguana.
 They’re a lot more hands on than other reptiles because you absolutely have to train them or else they’re super dangerous when they get older.
 For the first few years, you have to walk the fine line between showing him who’s boss, and letting him set his own boundaries.
 One mishap in that fine balance can ruin everything, and you’ll have to start from square one.